mmu-webdesign/Level4-web-term-1/HTML/html02/08-tables-basics.md

 ### Task 3

-Let's have a go at improving this table.
+Let's have a go at improving the semantics of this table.

 - To recognize the table headers as headers, both visually and semantically, you can use the `<th>` element (`th` stands for `table header`).
 This works in exactly the same way as a `<td>`, except that it denotes a header, not a normal cell.